 As a general rule in all sections of the ACT, you should strive to address the section in the way that makes the most sense for you, not necessarily in the way the test lays it out for you.
 In the Reading section, that concept applies primarily to the order in which students approach the questions.

 Here’s what you have to remember about ACT Reading: this section moves fast.
 Sure, if you’ve been paying attention, you already knew that, but you probably haven’t thought about the trickle-down effects of that fact.
-Because the pace of the section is so aggressive, the ACT can’t also make the questions super in-depth and intricate; otherwise, almost nobody would get many right, and that would screw up their data.
+Because the pace of the section is so aggressive, the ACT can’t also make the questions super in-depth and intricate; otherwise, almost nobody would get many right, and that would screw up their scoring curve.
 So they have to craft questions that are possible to answer correctly in a short amount of time, and that means building in shortcuts.

 The most significant of those shortcuts is the superficiality of the questions.
 Most problems in this section require next to no analysis, or really any thinking of any sort; they’re essentially just ‘scavenger hunts’ that ask you to find a particular piece of information in the passage, bring it back to the question, and match it to the correct answer choice.
 So to get a good score on the ACT Reading section, don’t think about how you would analyze the text in your English class.
 Instead, just choose the answer that most closely corresponds to the idea or detail in the text for each question.
 And if you catch yourself thinking “this answer is too obvious to be right”—that’s probably the right answer!

-Reading Strategy #3: Read for Context
+ACT Reading Section Tip #3: Read for context

 One of the ways that the ACT introduces some amount of misdirection to their questions is through the use of context.
 You’ll notice when working through a passage that several of the questions flat-out tell you where in the text to look.
-For example, the omnipresent vocab-in-context question: “In line 11, the word funktastic most nearly means which of the following?”
+For example, the omnipresent vocab-in-context question: “In line 11, the word gaslight most nearly means which of the following?”

 The line numbers they give you in these questions and others like them aren’t exactly wrong, but they are… let’s say ‘misleading.’
 Typically, the line number in the question refers to the line that contains the exact word or phrase the question is asking about; however, that’s not all that is necessary to get the correct answer.
 Most of these questions require you to understand how that word or phrase fits into what’s around it so that you can interpret it correctly.